anthonylst6/thesis/README.md

 ## Analysing other regions and variables

-Note: the steps in this section have not been tested.
+Note: the steps in this section have not been tested as of the time of writing.

 ### For custom regions